mike99mac/minimy-mike99mac/gcode/README.md

 | leftSide.nc       | 7.386" wide x 11.875" high| Cuts on the assembled left side |
 | righttSide.nc     | 7.386" wide x 11.875" high| Cuts on the assembled right side |

-## Building it
+## Building the boombox
-The width of the box was designed around being able to get three panels from a sheet of Baltic birch, 1550 x 1550mm, or about 60" x 60x.
+The width of the boombox was designed around being able to get three panels from a sheet of Baltic birch, 1550 x 1550mm, or about 60" x 60x.
 The G-code is in this repo as ``*.nc`` files.
 Here are the steps:

 - Cut a sheet of Baltic birch into three 19.875" pieces.
-- Cut a piece 32.395" from one of the sheets .
+- From one of those, cut a piece 32.395".
+This is the "main panel".
-- Get access to this repo, or download the four .nc files to the CNC machine.
+- Copy the G-Code (.nc) files in this repo to the computer driving the CNC machine.
-- Square and zero the piece on a CNC machine and run the job ``4PanelsMainJob``.
+- Square and zero XYZ the main panel on a CNC machine
+- Load and run the job ``4PanelsMainJob``.
 This will cut the majority of the main panel.
+**TODO** get a picture of the main panel after it is cut.
 - Rotate the piece 180 degrees and run the job ``faceUpsideDown``.
 This will cut the holes and recesses at the top of the front panel.

 ## Drilling holes in the face
 After the two jobs are finished on the main panel,